ksawicka01/WILD-seq/Barcode Whitelist fastq processing.md

 Use SLX-21864.DNAA001.barcodes.UMI.counts.txt as input for Create_Barcode_Whitelist.R

 ## Generate bowtie index for barcode whitelist
-Use the barcode whitelist to generate a bowtie index against which barcode sequences from single cellexperiments will be mapped
+Use the barcode whitelist to generate a bowtie index against which barcode sequences from single cell experiments will be mapped
 ```
 bowtie-build -f DNAA001_BC_whitelist.fasta DNAA001_BC
 ```